pingcap/blog/how-we-trace-a-kv-database-with-less-than-5-percent-performance-impact.md

 #### Normal span

-Although the recording of `LocalSpan` is efficient, it's not flexible enough due to its thread-local implementation.
-For example, in an asynchronous scenario, the generation and termination of some spans occur in different threads, and the thread-local implementation doesn't work any longer.
+Although the recording of `LocalSpan` is efficient, it’s not flexible enough due to its thread-local implementation.
+For example, in an asynchronous scenario, the creation and termination of some spans occur in different threads, so that the thread-local implementation doesn’t work any longer.

 For these problems, TiKV retains the thread-safe span recording method described at the beginning of the article: `crossbeam::channel` collects a single span at a time.
 This is called a `NormalSpan`.